Natural herbal mouthwashs

 When buying herbs or herbal extracts such as tinctures, enquire about their origin and try to get organic or wild-crafted quality to avoid pollution with pesticides, herbicides and other toxic agents.

-Where no specific suggestions are listed, simply prepare as tea or follow the herbalist's instructions for preparation.
+Where in the following no specific suggestions are listed, simply prepare as tea or follow the herbalist's instructions for preparation.
 Mix and match as desired.

 An old beloved standby which helps to freshen breath and increase circulation.